palominolabs/metrics-guice/README.md

 ```

 ### Limitations

+Since this uses Guice AOP, instances must be created by Guice; see [the Guice wiki](https://github.com/google/guice/wiki/AOP).
+This means that using a Provider where you create the instance won't work, or binding a singleton to an instance, etc.

 Guice AOP doesn't allow us to intercept method calls to annotated methods in supertypes, so `@Counted`, etc, will not have metrics generated for them if they are in supertypes of the injectable class.
 One small consolation is that `@Gauge` methods can be anywhere in the type hierarchy since they work differently from the other metrics (the generated Gauge object invokes the `java.lang.reflect.Method` directly, so we can call the supertype method unambiguously).